cjrowdy/SACDungeon/README.md

   * Select the Version control tab on the left hand side (looks like a Y on its side).
   * Fill in the "What did you change box"
   * Press the "Commit and Push button"
+  * It will take upto a minute for the commit to be accepted.

 * Step 7.
 Create a pull request in github
   * Click the *Pull Request* or *Contribute* button